 - Typical lunch of rice, beans and chicken fillet – 8 dollars (more expensive if you order meat, drink is not included).

-After experiencing this kind of prices (and more expensive ones), I wanted to understand if more people were feeling the pain when paying for food and services (because maybe Rio is expensive and the rest of the country is not that bad).
 Let me clarify that I wanted to investigate the topic because it was my desire to understand better the country.
-I wasn’t questioning this as the horrible witch that comes from the United States and was expecting to find an uniform, cheap and poor South America.
+I wasn’t questioning this as the horrible witch that comes from the United States and was expecting to find affordable prices in all countries in South America.
 As a traveler, I wanted to take that opportunity to learn about the economics and ways of live in Brazil.

 I found out that I wasn’t the only person noticing the high cost of life in Brazil.